On Composite Quantum Hypothesis Testing: Acknowledgements

-MB acknowledges funding by the SNSF through a fellowship.
-CH acknowledges support by the Spanish MINECO, project FIS2013-40627-P, FIS2016-80681-P (AEI/FEDER, UE) and FPI Grant No.~BES-2014-068888, as well as by the Generalitat de Catalunya, CIRIT project no.~2014-SGR-966.
+We thank an anonymous referee for extensive feedback and pointing out detailed solutions to multiple errors in previous versions of this manuscript.
+This work was completed prior to MB and FB joining the AWS Center for Quantum Computing.
+CH acknowledges support from the VILLUM FONDEN via the QMATH Centre of Excellence (Grant no. 10059), the Spanish MINECO, project FIS2013-40627-P, FIS2016-80681-P (AEI/FEDER, UE) and FPI Grant No.~BES-2014-068888, as well as by the Generalitat de Catalunya, CIRIT project no.~2014-SGR-966.